 DeepSeek V3 Base vs Gemma 2B Instruct

 DeepSeek V3 Base (2024) and Gemma 2B Instruct (2024) are compact production models from DeepSeek and Google DeepMind.
-DeepSeek V3 Base ships a 128K-token context window, while Gemma 2B Instruct ships a 2K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek V3 Base ships a 128k-token context window, while Gemma 2B Instruct ships a 2k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 DeepSeek V3 Base fits 64x more tokens; pick it for long-context work and Gemma 2B Instruct for tighter calls.